elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 }
 ```

+To preserve isolation and to avoid creating an implicit cross-plugin API, handlers registered from a given plugin will only be
+invoked for messages sent by the same plugin.

 Notes:
 -  to reduce clustered and non-clustered mode divergence, in non-clustered mode, these APIs would just be no-ops.
    It will avoid to force (most) code to check in which mode Kibana is running before calling them.